krlan2789/express-ws-app/README.md

 - **NodeJS WebSocket Library**: `8.2.3`
 - **PostgreSQL**: `12.14`

----

-## Getting Started

-Follow these steps to set up the project:
+These tools form the backbone of the application, enabling efficient development and database management.

+## Setting Up the Project

-### Step 1: Clone the Repository
+### Step 1: Cloning the Repository

-Clone the project repository to your local machine:
+Begin by cloning the project repository to your local machine.
+This repository contains all the necessary files and configurations to get started:

 ```shell
 $ git clone https://github.com/krlan2789/express-ws-app.git
 ```

-### Step 2: Navigate to the Project Directory
+### Step 2: Navigating to the Project Directory

-Switch to the project directory:
+Once cloned, navigate to the project directory:

 ```shell
 $ cd express-wss-app
 ```

-### Step 3: Install Dependencies
+### Step 3: Installing Dependencies

-Install the required dependencies using NPM:
+Install the required dependencies using NPM.
+This ensures that all necessary packages are available for the application:

 ```shell
 $ npm install
 ```

-Alternatively, you can use the shorthand:
+Alternatively, you can use the shorthand command:

 ```shell
 $ npm i
 ```

----

 ## Configuring the Database

-To connect the application to a PostgreSQL database, follow these steps:
+To enable database connectivity, follow these steps:

-### Step 1: Create an Environment File
+### Step 1: Creating an Environment File

 Duplicate the `.env_example` file or create a new `.env` file in the project root directory.
+This file will store your application and database settings.

-### Step 2: Update the Configuration
+### Step 2: Updating the Configuration

-Modify the `.env` file with your database and application settings:
+Edit the `.env` file with your specific database credentials and application settings:

 ```ini
 DB_HOST=localhost       # Database hostname or IP